 As a reaction to depression and denial – twin snakes eating each other’s tail – you develop a thick skin to disguise your thin skin.

 Behind this is a deep, deep sense of self-consciousness.
-I have not felt like an entirely normal human being in 40 years, not since my “new mormal” was introduced.
+I have not felt like an entirely normal human being in 40 years, not since my “new normal” was introduced.
 Despite my successes – I raised a family, had a pretty good career in journalism, wrote a couple of books and ultimately married my best friend – something way down in there has always told me I lost my essence at 19.
 That I am an impostor in Bill DeYoung’s skin.

 Another defense mechanism that developed: Whenever I would drop something (which happened a lot) I would say “Of course.”
 This was a reference to the Murphy’s Law that I believed my life had become.
 Something broke – of course.
 I knocked something off a counter – of course.
 Couldn’t get a door, or a drawer, open – of course.